Individual, Couples & Family Therapy

 - Save my phone number so that you can contact me if you are running late, have an emergency or have technical issues and can’t log onto Zoom.

-- Please use the Portal to change an appointment as soon as you know that you will be unable to keep a scheduled appointment.
-For changes less than 24 hours prior to an appointment, please call or text to (248) 464-1297 at any time 24 hours a day to leave a message that you will be unable to keep your appointment.
+- To change an appointment: Please call or text me at any time 24 hours a day to leave a message that you will be unable to keep your appointment.

 - If you get a reminder text and don’t think you have an appointment, notify me ASAP.

-- If you don’t get a text and think you have an appointment, check the portal then notify me ASAP.
+- If you don’t get a text and think you have an appointment, you can also check with me to confirm.

 - If you can’t make an in-person appointment, perhaps due to bad weather, it is possible to do therapy by Telemedicine.
 If one member of a couple can’t make an appointment, the partner can attend alone.